Qiskit/qiskit/README.md

 **Qiskit** is an open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.

-Qiskit is made up of elements that work together to enable quantum computing.
-This element is **Terra** and is the foundation on which the rest of Qiskit is built.
+The core component of Qiskit is `qiskit-terra`.

 ## Installation